Diderot-Language/examples/README.md

 # ddro-examples

-These examples demonstrate the various features of the [Diderot language](http://diderot-language.cs.uchicago.edu) As a Diderot user, these examples are useful starting points for adapting and modifying for your own purposes.
+These examples demonstrate the various features of the [Diderot language](http://diderot-language.cs.uchicago.edu)

+As a Diderot user, these examples are useful starting points for adapting and modifying for your own purposes.
 You can help by fixing issues that arise, and contributing new example programs.

+As Diderot is a fairly new language, the best practices for packaging up these examples and their associated files is still evolving.
+Patience and/or constructive engagement is appreciated.

-The [diderot-language](https://goo.gl/kXpxhV) google group is the place to discuss the language and its use.
+The [diderot-language](https://goo.gl/kXpxhV) Google group is the place to discuss the language and its use.

 The instructions below end with cloning these examples, and compiling them with Diderot.

-As Diderot is a fairly new language, the best practices for packaging up these examples and their associated files is still evolving.
-Patience and/or constructive engagement is very much appreciated!

 ## Building Diderot and these examples